raw1z/amistad/README.markdown

 # amistad #

-Amistad adds friendships management into a rails 3.0 application. it supports ActiveRecord 3.0.x, Mongoid 3.0.x and MongoMapper 0.12.0.
+Amistad adds friendships management into a rails application. it supports ActiveRecord, Mongoid and MongoMapper.

 ## Installation ##